 Climate and Weather of Tasmania

-Tasmania is overwhelmingly elevated and untouched, so much so that a large portion of Tasmania's land mass was designated as the Tasmanian Wilderness World Heritage Area (TWWHA) by UNESCO in 1982.
-Tasmania is likewise home to the Tasmanian devil and the now-extinct Tasmanian tiger, both of which are globally recognized symbols of Australia.
+Tasmania is largely elevated and untouched, with a significant portion designated as the Tasmanian Wilderness World Heritage Area (TWWHA) by UNESCO in 1982.
+Tasmania is also home to the Tasmanian devil and the now-extinct Tasmanian tiger, both of which are globally recognized symbols of Australia.

-The average maximum monthly summer temperatures sit between 17°C and 23°C and winter monthly between 3°C and 11°C. Rainfall varies dramatically across the Island.
+The average maximum monthly summer temperatures range between 17°C and 23°C, while winter temperatures range from 3°C to 11°C. Rainfall varies significantly across the island.

-Tasmania's coldest month is June while February is the warmest.
-June has moderate average maximum daytime temperatures of 12°C in Queenstown and 14°C in Coles Bay.
-At nighttime, temperatures drop to 7°C in Coles Bay and 3°C in Queenstown.
-Meanwhile, February has warm average maximum daytime temperatures of 22°C in Hobart and 25°C in Launceston.
+Tasmania’s coldest month is June, while February is the warmest.
+In June, average maximum daytime temperatures are 12°C in Queenstown and 14°C in Coles Bay, with nighttime lows of 7°C in Coles Bay and 3°C in Queenstown.
+February has warm average maximum daytime temperatures of 22°C in Hobart and 25°C in Launceston.

-In terms of precipitation, August is Tasmania's wettest month of the year while February is the driest.
-August has moderate precipitation in Coles Bay with 49 mm of rainfall to heavy in Queenstown with 270 mm of rainfall.
-Meanwhile, June has moderate precipitation in Launceston with 35 mm of rainfall to a high level of precipitation in Queenstown with 100 mm of rainfall.
+August is the wettest month of the year, while February is the driest.
+August has moderate precipitation in Coles Bay with 49 mm of rainfall, increasing to heavy rainfall in Queenstown with 270 mm.
+Meanwhile, June has moderate rainfall in Launceston with 35 mm and higher levels in Queenstown with 100 mm.

-Australians use the term cyclones instead of hurricanes.
-There is no recorded cyclone to have ever hit Tasmania as the island state is out of reach from the tropical zone where cyclones typically form.
-Instead, Tasmania gets heavy rains in certain areas of the island where flooding is rare, making Tasmania safe and essentially all of Australia one of the safest areas in the world from natural disasters.
+Australians use the term "cyclones" instead of "hurricanes."
+There is no recorded cyclone to have ever hit Tasmania, as the island state lies beyond the tropical zone where cyclones typically form.
+Instead, Tasmania experiences heavy rain in certain areas, though flooding is rare, making it one of the safest places in the world from natural disasters.

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: